 Take a 64-mile drive on Highway 22 and Highway 23 from Manning to New Town.

-Hiking and biking trail criss-cross North Dakota, creating a patchwork of routes that lead to whatever the soul seeks.
+Hiking and biking trails criss-cross North Dakota, creating a patchwork of routes that lead to whatever the soul seeks.
 Hiking trails range from difficult on the Maah Daah Hey to easy on recreational paced routes in larger cities.
-Bikers can peddle slowly along river bottoms and grasslands to furious climbing some of the steep grades in the Badlands.
+Bikers can peddle slowly along river bottoms and grasslands and furiously climb some of the steep grades in the Badlands.
 Take your pick of this baker's dozen.